Can The Blockchain Scale?

 Bitcoin’s capacity is currently seven transactions per second.
 If cryptocurrency is going to be widely adopted, it needs a different approach.

 Cutting out the middleman allows users to send money directly to each other, enjoying the benefits of speed, low costs, transparency, and security that result.
-There are all kinds of efficiencies they enable, with a vast range of applications.
+There are all kinds of efficiencies they enable, with a vast range of applications, including payments.
 But you never get something for nothing.
 There are flip sides to every advantage.

 One of the disadvantages is the resources you need to run the software and store a ledger that contains every transaction ever made.
 If you want, you can dig around in bitcoin’s blockchain and view the first, pioneering transfer, made back on 12 January 2009 from bitcoin’s shadowy creator Satoshi Nakamoto to an early enthusiast, Hal Finney.
 As a result of this necessarily comprehensive approach to book-keeping, bitcoin’s blockchain is pushing 100 GB at the time of writing, and growing fast.
 The hardware requirements for miners and full nodes – those who secure the blockchain and process transactions – are likewise ballooning.